StarGraph: Knowledge Representation Learning based on Incomplete Two-hop Subgraph: Experiments

-\paragraph{ogbl-wikikg2}To explore the effect of StarGraph on large-scale knowledge graph, we conduct experiments on the ogbl-wikikg2 dataset, which is a knowledge graph extracted from the Wikidata knowledge base \cite{vrandevcic2014wikidata}.
-It contains 2,500,604 entities, 535 relation types and 17,137,181 triplet edges (head, relation, tail). \paragraph{Task and Metric}The task is to predict new triplet edges given the training edges.
+\textbf{ogbl-wikikg2} \cite{hu2020open} is a large-scale knowledge graph extracted from the Wikidata knowledge base \cite{vrandevcic2014wikidata}, containing 2,500,604 entities, 535 relation types and 17,137,181 triplet edges (head, relation, tail). \textbf{fb15k-237} \cite{toutanova2015observed} is a subset of \emph{fb15k} \cite{bordes2013translating}, that consists of triples from Freebase, with inverse relations removed.
+It contains 14,505 entities, 237 relation types and 310,079 triplet edges. \paragraph{Task and Metric} The task is to predict new triplet edges given the training edges.
 The evaluation metric follows the standard filtered metric widely used in KG.
-Specifically, each test triplet edges are corrupted by replacing its head or tail with randomly-sampled 1,000 negative entities, while ensuring the resulting triplets do not appear in KG.
+Specifically, each test triplet edges are corrupted by replacing its head or tail with negative entities.
 The goal is to rank the true head (or tail) entities higher than the negative entities, which is measured by Mean Reciprocal Rank (MRR).